Scientology front groups

-Scientology front groups are those groups named or operated in such a way as to disguise their association with the Church of Scientology (COS).
-COS uses front groups to promote its interests in politics, to make itself appear legitimate, and to recruit.
-The Times published, "[The church attracts] the unwary through a wide array of front groups in such businesses as publishing, consulting, health care and even remedial education."
-Many of the groups are founded on pseudoscience, named disingenuously, and underplay their links to Scientology.
+Scientology front groups are organizations named or operated in such a way as to disguise their association with the Church of Scientology.
+The Church uses front groups to introduce its ideas and techniques into society by presenting a neutral or secular face to gain access to audiences that would reject Scientology branding.
+These groups are also used to recruit new members, and to advance the Church's political interests.
+Time magazine reported that the Church attracts "the unwary through a wide array of front groups in such businesses as publishing, consulting, health care and even remedial education."
+Many of the groups are founded on pseudoscience, named disingenuously, and underplay their links to Scientology and L. Ron Hubbard.

+Overview

 There are four types of front groups: